brimson/brimson.github.io/_posts/2022-02-01-gpu_optical_flow.md

 ### Convolution

-In this implementation, we rely on Jorge Jimenez's pyramid convolution instead of seperated Gaussian blurs like Pete Warden's GPU implementation.
-This solution is superior to conventional Gaussian blur for multiple reasons:
+We use Jorge Jimenez's pyramid convolution instead of seperated Gaussian blurs like Pete Warden's GPU optical flow.
+This solution is superior to conventional a Gaussian blur for multiple reasons:

 + Cache friendly due to small kernels and box sampling
-+ Elimates temporal issues and prevents jumping on high-frequency areas
++ Elimates temporal instabilities
-+ Takes advantage of multiple texels per fetch
++ Multiple texels per fetch
-  + 4 texels a fetch in downsampling
+  + **Downsampling:** 4 texels per fetch
-  + 9 texels a fetch in upsampling
+  + **Upsampling:** 9 texels per fetch
-+ Saves bandwidth because it does not a proxy texture of the same resolution
++ Does not require 2 textures of the same resolution
-+ Easily to achieve wide-radii blur at expence of 2 draw-calls per level
++ Easily achieve wide-radii convolutions with 2 draw-calls per level

-We save the prefiltered current frame to `Buffer0`

 Pass | Shader | Input | Output
 :--: | :----: | :---: | :----: